 - Fat-soluble Vitamins - Vitamins A, D, E, and K. Fat-soluble vitamins cannot dissolve in water and so are more easily absorbed into your bloodstream.
 These types of vitamins are stored in your body’s fatty tissue and muscles.

-- Water-soluble Vitamins - Vitamin C and B-complex vitamins.
-Whilst water-soluble vitamins are dissolved in water and not normally stored within the body.
+- Water-soluble Vitamins - Vitamin C and B vitamins.
+Water-soluble vitamins are dissolved in water and not normally stored within the body.
 As this type of vitamin is not stored in the body, and is instead passed out through urine, it must be consumed regularly to avoid becoming deficient.

 13 Types of Vitamins